mrustaa/ContainerView/README.md

 ## License

-FloatingPanel is available under the MIT license.
+ContainerView is available under the MIT license.
 See the LICENSE file for more info.